smizell/restfuljson/index.md

 All URLs SHOULD conform to [RFC 3986](https://tools.ietf.org/html/rfc3986).
 API providers MAY use camel case rather than snake case where applicable.

+The media type for RESTful JSON is `application/vnd.restful+json`.

 ### Example

 The JSON below shows a representation for an article.